BlueAndyN/LoveatFirstFlight/README.md

 # Team 6 project 2: LoveatFirstFlight

 ## Overview:
 As a group, we have collectively developed a user blog for traveling.
 Our intentions with this application is to create an interactive map of the United States.
 This application has the ability to select specific states and mark them as either a state you have been to or wanting to travel to.
-Additionally, you are also enabled to input blog/reviews about states you have traveled to as well.
+Additionally, you are also enabled to see other users and where they have traveled to.
+Overall this application will help organize and visualize your travels across the United States.

 ## Process: